RHIT-CSSE/csse332/ClassMaterials/ReferenceCounting/reference_counting.md

 ---
 # Activity 1

-One important part of ref counting schemes is the deletion of one object triggers another.
+One important part of ref counting schemes is that the deletion of one object triggers the deletion of another.

 In the given code: